programminghistorian/ph-submissions/lessons/use-api-almost-without-coding-php.md

 If you are lucky, you now have a cool stuff.
 What you see is what boring text data of JSON actually contains.
 As it has URLs of thumbnails, we can show the images in the table.
 Very nice!

 The table now includes the title, data provider, external link, and thumbnail.
-Don’t worry about errors in front of the table (we will fix them later).
+Don’t worry if you see errors in front of the table (we will fix them later).
 Just explore the web page you created to check what you can do.

 {% include figure.html filename="Sample8.jpg" caption="Table shows Europeana data " %}

+Excellent!
+But, why does Sample 8 work?
+We need to understand what is going on with Sample 8.
+Below is a bit technical and scary, but try to understand the logic behind.

 Do you remember that Europeana records are stored in an array called items?
 Within it, each item is ordered with a number `[0]` to `[11]` and contains an record, right?
 In order to manipulate data within an array, we need to use `foreach(){}`.
 It’s a **function** to repeat your task.
 In our case, within the round brackets, we assign a new variable called `$item` for each record of the array (`$data_europeana->items as $item`).
 In other words, we can access each record from `[0]` to `[11]` with the variable `$item`.
 The loop will be specified within curly brackets `{}`.
 It is easier to understand when looking at the following lines, so leave it for now.
 As you know, we have to print the datasets, so `print` is used many times in the table. `<td></td>` represents a row in the table.